import "git.sr.ht/~sircmpwn/dowork"

 }

-Creates a new task queue.
+Create a new multi-producer, multi-consumer task queue.
 The name of the task queue is used in Prometheus label names and must match [a-zA-Z0-9:_] (snake case is used by convention).

 An error will only be returned if the queue has been shut down.